tleung999/tleung999.github.io/_posts/2014-05-29-inheritance-vs-composition.markdown

 When working with inheritance, the parent and child class can interact with each other in three ways.

-Actions on the child imply an action on the parent.
+1.Actions on the child imply an action on the parent.

 If we have the following example.
 {% highlight ruby linenos %}